Case Studies

 A clinical review of drugs and treatments for the States of Guernsey

-Solutions for Public Health was commissioned by the States of Guernsey to undertake an independent review to identify the extent to which new treatments recommended by the National Institute of Health and Care Excellence (NICE) were funded for Guernsey patients, and how the gap might be addressed to reduce health inequalities and improve health outcomes.
-Click the link to read the full case study.
-Case Study - SPH - Clinical Review for Guernsey
+The States of Guernsey commissioned SPH to undertake an independent review to identify the extent to which new treatments recommended by the National Institute of Health and Care Excellence (NICE) were funded for Guernsey patients, and how the gap might be addressed to reduce health inequalities and improve health outcomes.
+Read the full case study here:Case Study - SPH - Clinical Review for Guernsey

 Evidence based case studies on reducing cardiovascular disease

-SPH developed evidence-based case studies about programmes to reduce cardiovascular disease for PHE and the British Heart Foundation, by identifying successful initiatives worldwide.
+We developed evidence-based case studies about programmes to reduce cardiovascular disease for Public Health England and the British Heart Foundation, by identifying successful initiatives worldwide.
 Programmes to identify and manage people at high risk of CVD were identified and their approach and research outcomes were assessed for relevance and applicability to a UK setting.
 Ten programmes were selected and a combination of methods used to collate information about the programmes including appraising published peer reviewed and grey literature and interviews with the research leads.
 The dynamic health systems framework was used to organise the relevant information into a case study template.
 SPH prepared a report, standalone case studies, presented a poster of the work at two conferences and worked with PHE to write a blog and article for dissemination.
 International Cardiovascular Disease Prevention case studies

 An evaluation of a community organising pilot